ReedKimble/MTG-Custom-Cards/README.md

 - **Eternia** - 42 cards inspired by He-Man and the Masters of the Universe
 - **Urza and the Ozolith** - 61 cards featuring Arcbound and Ozobound mechanics
+- **The Sword of Truth** - 55 cards inspired by The Sword of Truth series by Terry Goodkind

 ## About